 Many schools use a scoring system in their enrollment management process that sorts applications into groups.
 For example, Ursinus College located in Collegeville, PA assigns numbers student ranking in a descending order 1-2-3.
 A score greater than 1300 on the SAT Math and SAT Verbal with a class rank in the top 10% earns a “1”.

 Each school publishes a grid that ranks academic and non-academic factors according to how the college ranks each factor in the admission process.

-Proper college planning takes this into consideration when you develop your college selection list.
+Proper college planning considers this when you develop your college selection list.

-Factors are assigned one of the four rankings below regarding how the school values each factor
+Factors are assigned one of the four rankings (see below) regarding how the school values each factor.

 The first step for your application to stand out is to both understand and perform very well on the most important factors.
-Most of the time there are several factors that are most important but some of these can vary by school.
+Most of the time there are several factors that are most important but these by school.